 Within the scope of the general responsibilities of the Securities Council, the Council may also issue opinions as to generally accepted practices on the stock market in matters relating to a takeover bid.
-On that basis, the Council may, for example, issue opinions regarding the conditions under which various parties involved in an offer may or may not deviate from opinions they have issued relating to the offer.
-In certain respects this matter is addressed in the rules (see section II.7 regarding announcements that the acceptance period will not be extended).

 From a minority shareholder protection perspective, similar interests worthy of protection are relevant irrespective of whether the takeover of an offeree company is carried out in the form of a takeover procedure or e.g. through a merger procedure.
 Part VI addresses the rules applicable in the case of mergers and quasi-mergers.
 As a consequence of the ambit of Part VI, the rules may conflict with company law rules applicable in countries in which relevant parties are domiciled.
 Furthermore, the rules in a particular foreign jurisdiction may provide satisfactory protection for minority shareholders differently from that indicated in Part VI.
 In these and other cases, the Securities Council may issue rulings regarding the manner in which the rules are to be applied, or grant exemptions from them